All ORL Branches are closed on statutory holidays.

 The library hosts a collection of locally collected seeds which are available at no charge to our patrons.

 Anyone interested in contributing seeds to the library is asked to please place prepared seeds from each plant into it's own envelope with plant, variety, size, and colour (if applicable), and date collected to be dropped off at the front desk.
+Our program depends on your generous donations!
 We are grateful for your assistance, so we can continue to offer this service to our community.

 JavaScript must be enabled in order for you to use Google Maps.
 However, it seems JavaScript is either disabled or not supported by your browser.
 To view Google Maps, enable JavaScript by changing your browser options, and then try again.